The Planning Committee or the Planning Manager make the decision on whether to grant planning permission.

 What the planning manager decides

 Under the council's scheme of delegation, the planning manager is responsible for making the final decision whether to grant permission for any application which the Planning Committee do not decide.
+The scheme of delegation also allows experienced planning team leaders to sign off decisions on behalf of the planning manager.

-- approve an application which complies with existing approved statutory statements of policy and comply with non-statutory policy guidelines, except in the case of non-material amendments.
+A planning officer will write a detailed report, giving their recommendation to approve an application which complies with existing approved statutory statements of policy and comply with non-statutory policy guidelines, except in the case of non-material amendments, or to refuse an application which does not comply with existing approved statutory or non-statutory statements of policy.

 What a material variation is